 Land and buildings were transferred from related companies during 2014.
-The directors have made an assessment at the year end and determined that the related transaction price reflects the fair value of land and buildings included in investment property at the year end.
+The directors have made an assessment as at 31 December 2014 end and determined that the related transaction price reflects the fair value of land and buildings included in investment property at the year end.
+The directors have also assessed that the carrying value of investment property as at 31 December 2015 approximates fair value.